 Part of the officer training in the special fields of the coastal troops is carried out in programmes of the Army at the Reserve Officer School in Hamina.
 Such fields include for example the military police, rifle, mortar training, anti-tank training and engineer training branches.

-For instructions for applying to the diving course see page 54
+Instructions for applying to the diving course are on page 54.

 Naval troops